Library: Policy

 (i) The Plan reflects the amount of room and board the member pays to the companion.
 The provider must use the room and board reimbursement payment to meet the member's needs.
 Items purchased with the room and board reimbursement payment include housing and food.

-(j) The room and board payment may include all but one-hundred and fifty dollars ($150) per month of the service recipient's income, up to a maximum of ninety (90) percent of the current minimum Supplemental Security Income (SSI) payment for a single individual.
+(j) The room and board payment may include all but one-hundred and fifty dollars ($150) per month of the member's income, up to a maximum of ninety (90) percent of the current minimum Supplemental Security Income payment for a single individual.